morgane-pommier/BEAM/README.md

 here [ICES WGBYC ToRC](https://www.ices.dk/community/groups/Pages/WGbyc.aspx) and [CIBBRiNA WP6](https://cibbrina.eu) build the code for BEAM

-This version (version 2 - 16 Oct 2025) is the version which will be reviewed at ICES WKBBEAM (1-5 Dec 2025).
+This version (version 3 - 3 Dec 2025) is the version which has been reviewed at ICES WKBBEAM (1-5 Dec 2025).
+It will undergo agreed modifications from 5 Dec 2025 to 31 Jan 2026

 The original idea of BEAM was developed by Marjorie Lyssikatos and David Lusseau.